flatpak/flatpak-docs/docs/using-flatpak.rst

 commands.

-End users shouldn't generally need to use this page or the Flatpak command line interface, since Flatpak can be easily used through graphical software management tools, though they are of course free to use the command line if they prefer!
-GNOME Software is one such example of a graphical application to manage installing flatpaks.
+End users shouldn't generally need to use this page or the Flatpak command line interface, since Flatpak can be easily used through graphical management tools, such as GNOME Software, though they are of course free to use the command line if they prefer!

 The flatpak command